Sanders1970/MotiveMapper/README.md

 # Firebase Studio Project

-This is a NextJS starter in Firebase Studio, linked to the MotiveMapper application.
+This is a Next.js starter in Firebase Studio, linked to the MotiveMapper application.

-This project is ready for deployment.
+This project is now fully configured and ready for deployment via Firebase App Hosting.